R-Finance/rfinance/content/about.md

 ---
-title: "About R/Finance"
+title: "About osQF"
-subtitle: "Applied Finance with R"
+subtitle: "Open Source Quantitative Finance"
 ---

-R/Finance was founded in the fall of 2008, by a small group of open source package authors, finance industry practitioners, and finance professors.
+osQF started as R/Finance in the fall of 2008.
+It was founded by a small group of open source package authors, finance industry practitioners, and finance professors.
 Inspired by popular workshops and summer schools about "R in Finance" held by Diethelm Würtz at Meielisalp in the Swiss mountains, the inaugural R/Finance conference took place at the Chicago campus of the University of Illinois (UIC) in April 2009.

-From its humble beginning, R/Finance has maintained the single-track presentation model.
+From its humble beginning, the conference has maintained the single-track presentation model.
 With presentations by some of the most knowledgeable emerging and experienced professionals in the field, attendees never experience the fear of missing out on the most interesting content.
 Large round tables set